Anshul619/HLD-System-Designs/src/DesignComponents/Kafka/ReadMe.md

 - A cluster of brokers is used to partition and streamline the data thereby, scaling up the storage capacity.

 ## Performance
-- High Throughput ( **1 million messages/sec** ).
+- High Throughput ( `1 million messages/sec` ).
-- Each Kafka broker can serve more than **1 million reads/writes per second** and can hold TBs of data.
+- Each Kafka broker can serve more than `1 million messages per second` and can hold TBs of data.
-- Default configured message size in Kafka is 1MB.
+- Default configured message size in Kafka is `1MB`.

 ## High Volume
 - Large amount of data can be stored in the Kafka pool.